opstrace/opstrace/test/browser/README.md

 ## Suggested developer workflow

+### Telepresence

 When creating tests for new features we recommend using [Telepresense](https://github.com/opstrace/opstrace/blob/main/packages/app/README.md#remote-cluster-development).
 This will expose your local dev instance of the React app via your cloud hosted CI Cluster, so any uncommitted changes you make will be immediately available to anybody, including Playwright, using your CI Cluster.

+### Local instance running

+If for some reason you're unable to use Telepresence then you can override the HOST the tests are run against to have the Playwright Test runner execute against your local dev instance:

+`OPSTRACE_CLUSTER_BASE_URL="http://localhost:3000" OPSTRACE_CLOUD_PROVIDER=dev yarn playwright test --project=Firefox --headed`

 ## How authentication works